 After a lengthy appeals process, the New Jersey Wrestling Officials Association decided they had no jurisdiction to suspend the men because the incident occurred at a private event.
 Both suspensions were overturned, but Maloney’s credibility was already blemished across New Jersey.

-Now, after what happened to Andrew Johnson, many are calling for Maloney to be fired immediately.
+After what happened to Andrew Johnson, many called for Maloney to be fired immediately.

-This story is still developing, but it would be a shock for this situation to simply fizzle out.
-Former wrestlers all over the country are stepping up to defend Andrew Johnson of Buena High School, and this figures to only cast a wider net onto the questionable past behavior of Alan Maloney.
+Former wrestlers all over the country stepped up to defend Andrew Johnson of Buena High School, and this figures to only cast a wider net onto the questionable past behavior of Alan Maloney.

 UPDATE: After an extensive investigation by New Jersey state Attorney General Gurbir S. Grewal and the Division on Civil Rights, Alan Maloney was suspended for two full wrestling seasons.
 Also, the DCR created a new “Guidance on Race Discrimination Based on Hairstyle” to educate NJSIAA officials on the state’s anti-discrimination laws.